Unsustainable Fishing Methods and Overfishing

 Dynamite Fishing

-Known also as “blast fishing” or “fish bombing”, dynamite fishing is an overfishing practice that uses explosives to stun or kill schools of fish at once.
-A blast can kill up to 400kg of fish at once (MATT)!
-This fishing practice is illegal in many parts of the world but continues to take place in isolated regions.
-Blast fishing is unsustainable because it disrupts the food web of an entire ecosystem, while also resulting in the destruction of coral reefs.
-At the same time, it is a dangerous fishing practice for humans, since it results in a great number of injuries every year.
+Also referred to as “blast fishing” or “fish bombing,” dynamite fishing is an overfishing method that uses explosives to shock or kill groups of fish simultaneously.
+A single blast can eliminate up to 400kg of fish!
+While this fishing technique is illegal in many parts of the world, it continues to take place in isolated regions.
+Dynamite fishing unsustainable as it disrupts the entire ecosystem’s food chain, leading to the destruction of coral reefs.
+Additionally, it poses a significant danger to human safety, causing a considerable number of injuries each year.

 Ghost Fishing

-Ghost fishing is more terrifying than actual ghosts.
-It does not refer to an actual fishing method but to the effect of neglectful fishing practices.
-Whenever a net or other type of fishing gear is discarded or lost in the ocean, it will continue trapping, entangling, and killing marine animals and often destroy fish habitats.
-Ghost fishing is described as an “unsustainable fishing practice” for all these reasons.
+This unsustainable fishing practice does not refer to an actual fishing method but to the consequences of irresponsible fishing practices.
+Whenever a net or other type of fishing gear is discarded or lost in the ocean, it will continue trapping, entangling and killing marine animals and often destroy fish habitats.
+In the end, ghost fishing is of no use to anyone.

 By-Catch

-By-catch or bycatch is not a fishing method itself but rather an effect of overfishing practices.
-The term describes the capture and/or mortality of species that were not meant to be caught.
-In other words, the fishing of unwanted fish.
-Unsustainable fishing methods, such as dragging and dynamite fishing, entrap or kill various species that are not necessarily targeted by the fishing industry.
+By-catch is not a fishing method itself but rather a consequence of the mentioned unsustainable overfishing practices.
+Bycatch descripes the capturing and/or killing of various species that are not necessarily targeted by the fishing industry.
 Countless dolphins, sharks, sea turtles, and other animals are “sacrificed” in an attempt to catch a specific type of fish.
-This unnecessary killing is often called “by-catch”.